Forte42/Machine_Learning_Trading_Bot/README.md

 # Machine_Learning_Trading_Bot

-In this notebook I test two machine learning models (SVC and LogisticRegression) against a hardcoded moving average trading algorithm.
+In this notebook I test two machine learning models (SVC and LogisticRegression) against a hardcoded Simple Moving Average (SMA) trading algorithm.
 I then experiment with the models to increase their returns.

 ---